Who we are

 Our story

-The Santa Fe Psychedelic Society was founded in 2022 by Gina Devani, a Santa Fe-based somatic therapist who had been working informally with community members seeking integration support for years.
+The Santa Fe Psychedelic Society was founded in 2022 by Gina Devani, a Santa Fe-based board-certified holistic counselor who had been working informally with community members seeking integration support for years.
 What began as small living room conversations grew into a recognized chapter of the Global Psychedelic Society network, now gathering monthly.

 Santa Fe, with its deep history at the intersection of Indigenous cultures, contemplative traditions, and artistic community, is a particularly fertile ground for this kind of gathering.
 The city's character shapes our character: unhurried, curious, and anchored in place.